OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 AdoptBot is a user care Chat bot built with Power Virtual Agent for Teams (PVA).

 Out of the box, AdoptBot answers 100+ common questions about Microsoft 365 and Teams.
-You can edit the included topics, add your own topics, and injest existing FAQs.
+You can edit the included topics, add your own topics, and ingest existing FAQs.
 If users need additional help, Adoption Bot can connect them to experts or even be easily extended to open service tickets.

 Benefits:
 - Self service facility to drive adoption at scale, use investment in M365 to help drive adoption of M365
 - No code Bots have quick time to value and net quick win for M365 project team
 - Capabilities available in the [Power Virtual Agents app in Microsoft Teams are available as part of select Microsoft 365 subscriptions](https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions)
 - AdoptBot can be branded.
 E.G. AskO365, AskMyCompanyIT, Larry
-- Solidifies and strengthens your champions network
+- Solidifies and strengthens your champions network as they learn from escalations and improve the knowledge base
 - Drive down support costs with fewer service desk tickets*

 * Use of bots to handle employee questions reduces the number of IT and HR support tickets by 10% to 15%.
 Source: Forrester Consulting Total Economic Impact™ Of using Microsoft Teams as a platform and Teams with Power Platform

 ## Deployment Guide
 **Create your Dataverse for Teams environment**